Hello everyone, and welcome to another Singaporean review! This Saturday, I’m taking a look at a pair of dress shoes from local shoemaker, W.H.Y & CO.

 Conclusion – so the W.H.Y & CO Qi “shiok” or not?

 It’s hard to say no, when the shoe is named after you!
 All jokes aside, the Qi is terrific value for the money.
-For under S$200, one gets a handcrafted blake-stitched shoe, fashioned out of quality full-grain leather.
+For S$239, one gets a handcrafted blake-stitched shoe, fashioned out of quality full-grain leather.
 The patina on the Qi looks stunning in person, with its unique design a definite conversation starter.
-The off-black quarter brogue designs is incredibly versatile too, appropriate in a multitude of situations with a plethora of different outfits.
+The off-black quarter brogue design is incredibly versatile too, appropriate in a multitude of situations with a plethora of different outfits.
 Honestly, I have next to nothing to nitpick about on the Qi – it’s simply great bang-for-buck, and made with love.

 View W.H.Y & CO’s full range of products here.